LovelyRajput/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 I have uploaded my projects using machine learning language .
-You can checkout further for projects in ML for college or school students
+You can checkout further for projects in ML.
+1) Project on weight prediction through height and gender